 The cost for one life-size cut-out is $196 + gst.
 Each subsequent one when done within the same order is $146 + gst (i.e. the first is still $196 but each subsequent one is $146 + gst).
 If you’re doing more than 4 or 5, talk to us as we can work out some special pricing.

 Timing wise it takes about 3 to 5 working days to produce.
-If you need us to freight it for you, we can work out the price to get it to you, depending where you are in New Zealand, or overseas for that matter.
+If you need us to freight it for you, we can work out the price to get it to you, depending where you are in New Zealand.
 Alternatively you can collect from us.